Join our newsletter

 MG

-And it needed one, and it needed one that had a point of view.
-I also wanted one that wouldn’t be copied, in the sense that, you know, the problem with the world and travel is once things move fast, once there’s one Renzo Piano building somebody likes, two minutes later, there are twelve, and I knew Peter Zumthor took 20 years to design a building, so I knew his age, and I figured this would be a weird, unique, never-to-be-repeated artifact.
+It needed one, and it needed one that had a point of view.
+I also wanted one that wouldn’t be copied, in the sense that, you know, the problem with the world and travel is that things move fast.
+Once there’s one Renzo Piano building somebody likes, two minutes later, there are twelve.
+I knew Peter Zumthor took 20 years to design a building.
+I knew his age, and figured this would be a weird, unique, never-to-be-repeated artifact.

 EO

-Yes, now it'll be a vessel in which you pass through.
+It is a vessel in which you pass through.
 It currently feels archaic.
-It feels like Egypt, in the sense that there are these fallen temples, and you can visit them, but you’re not threaded across the LACMA campus in the same way.
-The weight of the Tar Pits feels like in a different part of the city in a way.
+It feels like Egypt, in the sense that there are these fallen temples, and you can visit them, but you’re not threaded at LACMA in the same way.
+The weight of the Tar Pits feels like you’re in Century City.
+Being at LACMA currently feels like Century City.
 People are so literal in terms of trying to map space.
-It's not explicitly about marking the space but about conceptualizing the experience.
-So you lose 4,500 square feet, but it changes the psychology of how you experience art in and of the city.
+You can’t map space.
+You have to conceptualize the experience.
+So you lose 4,500 square feet, but it changes the psychology of how you experience art in the city.
 It’s like encountering the divine from multiple vantage points at once.

 MG

-So these are all the conceptual considerations about trying to come up with a new time-space model.
+These are all the conceptual considerations about trying to come up with a new time-space model.
 I don’t really know that the word decolonize works that much, because you can’t go backwards, but you can restructure.
-But if you could reorganize identity, because the thing about history is its cultural identities, plural, and if you can reorganize them in terms of present and future values, rather than trying to preserve them.
+But if you could reorganize identity, because the thing about history is its cultural identities, plural.
+If you can reorganize them in terms of present and future values, rather than trying to preserve them, that’s where change occurs.
 History is always changing, we’re always rewriting it, so if you understand the power...

 EO